 Updated 12/11/14.
-Having rough, bumpy skin on the back of the arms and thighs (and sometimes on the face) is a condition called Keratosis Pilaris, where dead skin cells block up the hair follicles.
+Having rough, bumpy skin on the backs of the arms and thighs (and sometimes on the face) is a condition called Keratosis Pilaris, where dead skin cells block up the hair follicles.
 While it’s very common and completely harmless, it can be frustrating for those who suffer from it.

 What can you do?